-- Hydrating/moisturizing shampoo: great for adding moisture, shine, and smoothness to hair.
-Good for thick, curly, or coarse hair that lacks moisture.
+- Thick Hair: Hydrating or moisturizing shampoos are great for adding moisture, shine, and smoothness to thick hair that lacks moisture.

-- Smoothing/straight hair shampoo: typically rich with extra moisturizers and smoothing agents that help seal the cuticle and provide a great start for straight and smooth styles.
+- Straight Hair: Smoothing or straight hair shampoos are typically rich in extra moisturizers and smoothing agents that help seal the cuticle and provide a great start for straight and smooth styles.

-- Curly hair shampoo: very moisturizing and contains ingredients that reduce frizz without weighing down the curls.
+- Curly Hair: Look for very moisturizing shampoos that contain ingredients that reduce frizz without weighing down the curls.